-Roles can be used in multiple places:
+You can use Roles in multiple places:

-- Audience of a page
+- An audience of a page

-- Audience of a piece of content
+- An audience of a piece of content

-- Recipient list for an email
+- An audience (segments) for an email

-- Audience for content within an email
+- An audience for content within an email (Legacy Email only)

-1. Decide which questions will determine what the member will see later in the form (Since events are form-based, the following information also applies to event registration forms).
+1. Decide which questions will determine what the member will see later in the form (since events are form-based, the following information also applies to event registration forms).

 Example: You have three seminars that members can attend: Investing for Dummies, Local Day Trips, and Volunteer Opportunities.